vladthegreen/community/demo-apps/get-all-sticky-notes-from-canvas-or-workspace/README.md

 ## Details
 In this application, you will get all the Sticky Notes from a workspace.
 Please keep in mind that for the purpose of the APIs, there are 2 types of Sticky Notes:
-1. Legacy Sticky Notes: notes created by API or in the workspace before Release *ADD RELEASE*
+1. Legacy Sticky Notes: notes created by API or in the workspace before Release 21.01.1
     - These are identified by getting a list of elements with the filter `type=LegacyNote`
 2. Sticky Notes: the current Notes.
     - These are Shapes